Confidence Intervals

 Calculating the Confidence Interval

-Note: we should use the standard deviation of the entire population, but in many cases we won't know it.
+Note: Ideally we would use the population standard deviation σ, but we usually don't know it.

 Using our example: